tugot17/tokenomics-from-first-principles/blogpost/Tokenomics from first principles 1a415b90a59f809c8386ccebd52f8b42.md

 \text{Total parameters} =  128256 \times 8192 + 80 \times (12.75 \times 8192^2 + 2 \times 8192) + 8192 + 8192 \times 128256 =  70,553,706,496
 $$

 Each parameter is a floating-point number in a bfloat16 format—e.g., 0.22312, -4.3131.
 Storing each of these numbers takes 16 bits which is 2 bytes of memory.
 Given that we have a total of  `70,553,706,496` parameters to store, we will need `141,107,412,992` bytes or `141GB` just to store the model weights in GPU memory.

-Note that 141GB is more memory than there is on the Nvidia A100 or H100.
-One of these GPUs comes with only 80GB of total memory (we refer to this memory as HBM, high bandwidth memory or global memory).
+Note that 141GB is more memory than there is on the most common data center GPUs such as Nvidia A100 or H100.
+Each of these GPUs comes with only 80GB of total memory (we refer to this memory interchangeably as HBM, high bandwidth memory or global memory).
 Hence, for serving models, we usually use multiple cards for a single instance of a model.
 In practice, for more optimal model serving, we want to use more, 4 or even 8 such GPUs.
 Let’s now just take it at face value, and we will elaborate on why this is the case in the later part of this text.

 ## Compute and memory bound